ionic-team/stencil-site/docs-md/basics/my-first-component.md

 <my-first-component name="Max"></my-first-component>
 ```

+> Note: Web Components must have a - in the tag. `firstComponent` would not be a valid tag name.

 When rendered, the browser will display `My name is Max`.

 ## So what's really going on here?